phalcon/documentation/docs/api/phalcon_mvc.md

         // Use the annotations router
         $router = new Annotations(false);

-        // This will do the same as above but only if the handled uri starts with /robots
+        // This will do the same as above but only if the handled uri starts with /invoices
-        $router->addResource("Robots", "/robots");
+        $router->addResource("Invoices", "/invoices");

         return $router;
     }